rgreinho/bna-tools/docs/index.md

 ### How many lanes?

-* The `lanes` tag represents the count of all car lanes on the the road, in both directions.
+* The `lanes` tag represents the count of all car travel lanes on the the road, in both directions.
 * Center turn lanes **must** be included in the number of lanes.
 * Non-car lanes are omitted.
+* Parking lanes are ommitted.

 ## Extra resources